Afzal1503/Oracle-Financials/README.md

 The analysis reveals Oracle’s consistent growth trajectory in its cloud and subscription-based business, highlighting its strong shift toward sustainable and scalable revenue streams.

 ### Key Findings
-1)Steady Growth in Cloud Revenue: Oracle’s cloud services and license support segments show continued expansion, reflecting the company’s focus on cloud innovation and enterprise solutions.
+Cloud services and license support continue to dominate overall revenue, reflecting Oracle’s strong position in enterprise software markets.

-2)Regional Strength: North America and EMEA remain dominant revenue contributors, while APAC demonstrates emerging growth potential.
+North America and EMEA remain key contributors, while APAC regions exhibit steady growth potential.

-3)Improved Profitability Metrics: Positive trends in net income and EPS indicate operational efficiency and strong investor confidence.

-4)Balanced Business Mix: Diversification across products and geographies reduces risk exposure and enhances long-term stability.
+Consistent YoY improvement in operating income and EPS supports long-term profitability.

+A balanced revenue mix across regions and segments reduces dependency on single markets.

+### Key Objectives
+To visualize Oracle’s financial performance across business segments and global regions.

+To analyze revenue growth trends and evaluate year-over-year (YoY) performance.

+To provide investor-level insights into profitability, revenue distribution, and market share.

+To identify emerging regional opportunities and areas contributing most to total revenue.

+### Tools & Technologies Used

+ETL Process: Data was cleaned, transformed, and loaded using Python and SQL.

+Visualization Tool: Power BI was used to create interactive dashboards.